Strengthening community prevention, response, and recovery.

 EVD response in 10 health zones in north kivu and ituri provinces

-Christivie Mulonda, a 5-year old survivor of Ebola, sits in the doorway of her family’s home in Beni, a city in eastern Democratic Republic of the Congo that has been hard hit by the Ebola outbreak that began in 2018.
-Although the virus left her an orphan, she survived in part because of intervention by community health promoters from the Programme de Promotion de Soins Santé Primaires, a local faith-based partner of IMA World Health.
-(Credit: Paul Jeffrey/IMA World Health)
+John Mathe, a community health promoter, talks with Vernier and Providence Kahindo in front of their home in Beni, a city in eastern Democratic Republic of the Congo that has been hard hit by the Ebola outbreak that began in 2018.
+Mathe works with the Programme de Promotion de Soins Santé Primaires to educate residents in preventative health measures and do contact tracing that allows timely screening of people who may have come in contact with the deadly virus.
+PPSSP is a local faith-based partner of IMA World Health.
+(Credit: Paul Jeffrey, IMA World Health)

 "The support from the Tushinde program has restored my will to live."
 Tushinde Ujeuri Project...